-5no W: Dales: Sho w Superintendent: Asst/Superintendent: The all a han aspects of the Club's participation in a Train Show vappointed a Show Superintendent to be the person in charge of .
-This is done per show; there is normally not one person who yact as an assistant to the Show Superintendent as a method of repo they suc orts to the Club President, and is responsible to keep need to know about participating in the show.
-He/s volved in making the NTRAK layout happen successfully.
-He/she members who will be participating in the show informed about alone is responsible to take care of all the little details involved in a may be assisted by an Assistant Superintendent and by the Digita che f the Show Superintendent and his/her staff.
-It provides boxes to formation as necessary, and any necessary additional information The tial Tasks se are tasks that should be started immediately after the opleted at least a week prior to the show date.
-Place a chec Club commits to a show and the Show Superintendent is appointed, and is in the box when the task is complete.
-Identify the name and contact information of the host orga anization: Identify the exact address and building name or location If necessary, determine driving directions and route, with map, for members to reach the location Identify the building entrance and route our members car use to load-in and load-out.: Identify where can our members park during load-in/load- -out: Identify where our members can park while the Show is c pperating: Determine the following:
+Sho w Superintendent: Asst/Superintendent: The the (roduction North Raleigh Model Railroad Club has traditionally appointed a Show Superintendent to be the person in charge of all aspects of Club's participation in a Train Show.
+This is done per show; there is normally not one person who handles all shows in a given year remembers may act as an assistant to the Show Superintendent as a method of training.
+Club parti Show Superintendent becomes the person most involved in making the NTRAK layout happen successfully.
+He/she reports to the President, and is responsible to keep members who will be participating in the show informed about all they need to know about cipating in the show.
+He/she is responsible to take care of all the little details involved in a successful layout and show.
+The Show erintendent may be assisted by an Assistant Superintendent and by the Digital Master. document provides details of the responsibilities of the Show Superintendent and his/her staff.
+It provides boxes to check off as are completed and spaces to fill-in information as necessary, and any necessary additional information in the space to the right.
+The Itial Tasks se are tasks that should be started immediately after the Club commits to a show and the Show Superintendent is appointed, and pleted at least a week prior to the show date.
+Place a check in the box when the task is complete.
+Identify the name and contact information of the host organization: Identify the exact address and building name or location If necessary, determine driving directions and route, with map, for members to reach the location.
+Identify the building entrance and route our members can use to load-in and load-out.: Identify where can our members park during load-in/load-out: Identify where our members can park while the Show is operating: Determine the following: □ The show dates: ☐ The set-up date(s) and times:

-This publication and its contents are Copyright © 1991-2014 by the North Raleigh Model Railroad Club.
+This publication and its contents are Copyright © 1991-2016 by the North Raleigh Model Railroad Club.

 (The NRMRC is a Not-For-Profit Corporation incorporated in North Carolina.)